OXA Projects– The UnH20 Garden

-The 4,000 square foot garden, planted in 2010, has five theme areas to illustrate some possibilities in a xeriscape.
-The Mediterranean Garden, two Rock Gardens, the Native Plant Garden and the Ornamental Grass Garden nearest the sidewalk all contain very low water use plants that will only be irrigated in the first year while they become established.
+The 4,000 square foot garden, planted in 2010, has five theme areas to illustrate possibilities in a xeriscape.
+The Mediterranean Garden, two Gravel Gardens, the Native Plant Garden and the Ornamental Grass Garden nearest the sidewalk all contain very low water use plants only be irrigated in the first year while they became established.

 The garden is a research tool.
 Records are kept by the OXA on water use in each garden and on plant performance.
 The garden is also used as an outdoor classroom to teach xeriscape classes offered by the OXA.
 It is maintained by volunteers.
 As with all gardens, this one will evolve over time.